Williams-Leith/Williams-Leith.github.io/index.md

 ![Image](https://github.com/Williams-Leith/images/blob/master/IMG_0567.jpg)

+Not easy, because Git hub is complicated.
 You can use the [editor on GitHub](https://github.com/Williams-Leith/Williams-Leith.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.